Kontent-ai-Learn/kontent-ai-learn-code-samples/README.md

 Create a pull request from your branch or fork with the proposed changes and additions.

-Each code sample is specified by a DocSection identifier.
-See examples in the `DocSectionTemplate.txt` file.
-The DocSection identifier must be unique for each technology.
+The file names of the code sample files are used for content item names and codenames.
+If you're adding code samples for a single scenario AND for multiple technologies or programming languages, make sure to name the files the same.
+For example, `scenario.ts` and `scenario.cs`.
+This way, they will be grouped in the CMS.

-If your changes are merged to the master branch, the new code is automatically added to the Kontent.ai Learn project.
+If your code changes are merged to the master branch, the new code is automatically added to the Kontent.ai Learn project.

-The changes will not automatically appear in <https://kontent.ai/learn/>.
+The code changes will NOT  automatically appear in <https://kontent.ai/learn/>.
 Your changes must be approved and published by the Customer Education team before they can go live.

 ## License